stadium-software/progress-bar/Readme.md

    1. status
    2. label
 5. Create a script under the page and call it "CreateProgressBarElement"
+6. Add two *Input Parameters* to the script
+   1. status
+   2. label
-6. Drag a Javascript action into the script and add the Javascript below into the *Code* property
+7. Drag a Javascript action into the script and add the Javascript below into the *Code* property
 ```
 let container = document.createElement("div");
 container.classList.add("progress-bar-item-container");